 Source Insight projects have several important features:

-• Source Insight maintains a symbol database, which contains data about all symbols declarations in the project.
-You can use Source Insight to locate symbols very quickly.
-When source files are saved, the symbol database is automatically updated incrementally so that Source Insight always “knows” where a symbol is.
-When files are changed external, by a source control system for example, Source Insight will automatically synchronize those files with the project symbol database.
+Source Insight maintains a symbol database, which contains data about all symbols declarations and references in the project.
+You can use Source Insight to locate symbols and their references very quickly.
+When source files are saved, the symbol database is automatically updated incrementally so that Source Insight always "knows" where a symbol is.
+When files are changed externally, for example by a source control system, Source Insight will automatically synchronize those files with the project symbol database.
+See: Symbols and Language Parsing.